lepperm/odin-recipes/README.md

 ### Assignment Criteria

-- [ ] Add styling using the external CSS method
+- [x] Add styling using the external CSS method

 ### What I Learned

-This section to be completed upon project submission.
+I tried to experiment with a few different exercises, including animations, accessibility, and flex.
+While I likely spent longer on this project than was intended, I feel overall pleased with the final result.
+There are some quirks that could likely be improved, but this was excellent practice towards cascading rules and keeping selectors organized.

+Please feel free to open issues with any notes for improvement!

 ## Development Status